-The Ten Year Plan (10YP) is the Council's key planning document and one of its purpose is to enhance transparency and accountability to the Carterton community.
+The Ten Year Plan is the Council's key planning document and one of its purposes is to enhance transparency and accountability to the Carterton community.
 It is another step in the ongoing process to understand community needs and how to best respond to them.
 It also provides a link to other Council planning documents, plus regional and national documents that are relevant to the Council.

-Development of the 10YP requires the Council to look at the 'big picture' rather than focusing on planning on a year-to-year basis.
-The 10YP sets out the short, medium, and long-term priorities of the Council and shows how the Council will contribute to the four well-beings and achieve progress towards the community outcomes.
+Development of the Ten Year Plan requires the Council to look at the 'big picture' rather than focusing on planning on a year-to-year basis.
+The Ten Year Plan sets out the short, medium, and long-term priorities of the Council and shows how the Council will contribute to the four well-beings and achieve progress towards the community outcomes.

 This document is also the annual plan for the 2018/19 financial year.
-This Plan replaces the 2015-2025 LTP, which was produced in 2015.
+This Plan replaces the 2015-2025 Long Term Plan, which was produced in 2015.